7h30ry/writeups/ImaginaryCTF24/writeup.md

 - It then jumps to `loc_122E` which checks if the counter is equal to `0x2f`
 - If that counter is less than the expected value it jumps to `loc_1212`
 - And what that does is basically performing a xor operation on the input value at the counter index with 5
-- But if the comparism doesn't return True with will then compare the value with "lfqc~opvqZdkjqm`wZcidbZfm`fn`wZd6130a0`0``761gdx"
+- But if the length comparism doesn't return True with will then compare the our encrypted value against a hardcoded one
   - If this `strcmp` call returns `True` that means we got the flag else that's the wrong flag